InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

  10. **Supervision**: Oversight and leadership responsibility for the research activity planning and execution, including mentorship external to the core team (all phases of the research lifecycle).
  11. **Validation**: Verification, whether as a part of the activity or separate, of the overall replication/reproducibility of results/experiments and other research outputs.
  12. **Visualization**: Preparation, creation and/or presentation of the published work, specifically visualization/data presentation (see [Data processing](#data-processing), [Storage](#data-storing) and [Publishing](#publishing)).
- 13. **Writing – original draft**: Preparation, creation and/or presentation of the published work, specifically writing the initial draft (see [Publishing](#publishing).
+ 13. **Writing – original draft**: Preparation, creation and/or presentation of the published work, specifically writing the initial draft (see [Publishing](#publishing)).
- 14. **Writing – review & editing**: Preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision including pre- or post-publication stages (see [Publishing](#publishing).
+ 14. **Writing – review & editing**: Preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision including pre- or post-publication stages (see [Publishing](#publishing)).

 ![CRedit badges](./img/badges.png)